Let go and let God: Finding peace on the journey to discovering my authentic self

 In order to deal with the death and uncertainty hanging in the air, I watched my husband turn to alcohol.
 The people-pleasing ways I learned in my youth turned me into an enabler.

-I thought if I focused all of my attention to him, then he'd stop drinking.
-That didn't work and soon he was headed toward rock bottom and he was dragging me and our two daughters with him.
+I thought if I focused all of my attention on him, then he'd stop drinking.
+That didn't work, and soon he was headed toward rock bottom, and he was dragging our two daughters and me with him.

 Years of stress and grief took a toll on me physically.
 I found myself visiting an acupuncturist in an attempt to relieve physical pain because my body had been stuck in crisis mode for so many years.